rasterradio/Kumite/Design Doc.md

 ### Ringed Out

 If a player falls outside of the ring, they will suffer a Knockdown.
 The player that rings out will suffer 2 points of damage.
-Only one character can ring out at a time.
+Only one character can take damage from ringing out at a time.

 ## References